Office Hours: Wednesdays 1-3pm (Zoom)

 Hillary Potter is Associate Professor of Women and Gender Studies at the University of Colorado Boulder.
 She holds a B.A. and a Ph.D. in sociology from CU Boulder and an M.A. in criminal justice from the John Jay College of Criminal Justice of the City University of New York.

-Dr. Potter’s research focuses on the critical analysis of the intersections of race, gender, and class as they relate to crime and violence.
-She is currently researching men’s use of violence; intimate partner abuse against women of Color; and antiviolence activism in Black and Latinx communities, with field research in Ferguson, Baltimore, and Denver.
+Dr. Potter’s research focuses on intersectional and Black feminist analyses of the existence of and multifaceted responses to crime and violence.
+She is currently researching intimate, State, and epistemic violence against Black women; and women’s and femmes’ antiviolence activism in Black and Chicanx communities, with field research in Ferguson/St. Louis, Missouri, and Denver, Colorado.

-Dr. Potter is the author of Intersectionality and Criminology: Disrupting and Revolutionizing Studies of Crime (Routledge Press, 2015) and Battle Cries: Black Women and Intimate Partner Abuse (New York University Press, 2008), and the editor of Racing the Storm: Racial Implications and Lessons Learned from Hurricane Katrina (Lexington Books, 2007).
+Dr. Potter is the author of Intersectionality and Criminology: Disrupting and Revolutionizing Studies of Crime (Routledge Press, 2015) – with a second edition forthcoming in 2023 – and Battle Cries: Black Women and Intimate Partner Abuse (New York University Press, 2008), and the editor of Racing the Storm: Racial Implications and Lessons Learned from Hurricane Katrina (Lexington Books, 2007).